zizabasil/pocketlife/README.md

-This is only a readme repository for the Pocket Life App.
+This is only a docs repository for the Pocket Life App

 # Pocket Life